SriNeogi/Time-Series-Modelling-Deep-Learning-Python/README.md

 LSTM for univariate time series modelling in Keras.

 ## Dataset
 This is horizontal time series data set.
 Each row contains unique Sales Product-Market combinations.
 There are 19 such rows.
-Each time series ahs 36 time steps.
+Each time series has 36 time steps.